If you are a fellow word nerd, I’m sure you have a punctuation pet peeve that makes you cringe every time you see it.

 blog post rant is simply necessary.

 But before we get into the don’ts of using apostrophes, let’s be sure you know the correct ways apostrophes are used.
-There are three main reasons to use an apostrophe according to The Chicago Manual of Style:
+There are three main reasons to use an apostrophe according to one of my favorite style guides, The Chicago Manual of Style:

 - To indicate the possessive case (My sister’s name is Geraldine.)